Student Employment Program

 Some opportunities are off-campus with government agencies and non-profit organizations that have established a contract with the university.
 Many of these positions are community service related.

-Work-study and Non Work-study job opportunities are posted on the bulletin board outside of the Financial Aid Office and on the Titan Career Link.
+Work-study and Non Work-study job opportunities are posted on Handshake.

 •